Sampling & Sampling Distributions

 It’s actually quite easy to perform random sampling in R, given that it’s a statistical programming language, the basic version of R that comes installed contains the stats

-package which includes random sampling function for a variety of distributions.
+package which includes random sampling functions for a variety of distributions.
 Let’s use an example with the normal distribution.
 Since the normal distribution takes two parameters, 1) a mean, and 2) a standard deviation, we need to provide those two parameters to the function, along with the number of samples we’d like to draw.

 stats::rnorm(n = 10, mean = 5, sd = 1.5)